Substance Abuse and Addiction at Texas Universities and Colleges

 College drug use significantly interferes with students’ abilities to perform well in school.
 Students who abuse drugs or alcohol have statistically significant lower grades, although the differences between the GPAs of those who are light, moderate and heavy drinkers are relatively small.
 Students who use illicit drugs on a monthly basis have an average GPA of 3.14, according to the Texas survey, and those who use drugs casually have an average GPA of 3.24.
 Students who have never abused drugs or alcohol have an average GPA of 3.33, while both light and heavy drinkers have an average GPA of 3.10.

 More than five percent of light drinkers, 22 percent of moderate drinkers and 51 percent of heavy or problem drinkers report having missed at least one class during the year as a direct result of drinking.
 Additionally, eight percent of light drinkers, 26 percent of moderate drinkers and 47 percent of heavy drinkers got behind on their schoolwork due to drinking.

 Around 27 percent of moderate and 52 percent of heavy drinkers report engaging in unplanned sex due to alcohol consumption.
 Twenty percent of moderate and 42 percent of heavy drinkers report engaging in unprotected sex while under the influence.
 Among those who were under the influence of illicit drugs, around 12 percent reported having unplanned sex, and 12 percent reported having unprotected sex.

+College drug use is also associated with more physical injuries.
 Over nine percent of all drinkers reported having injured themselves as a result of drinking.
 That rate climbed to 42 percent for heavy drinkers, five percent of whom reported needing medical attention as the result of an alcohol overdose.
 By way of comparison, just six percent of illicit drug users reported injury as the result of abusing drugs.

 Driving Under the Influence